openhab/org.openhab.binding.zwave/doc/qubino/zmnhyd_0_0.md

 ### Parameter 40: Treshold Change in Power  for reporting

+Change of power consumption [Watt] reporting threshold
-Change of power consumption [Watt] reporting threshold Choose by how much power consumption needs to increase or decrease to be reported.
-Values correspond to percentages, so if 20 is set (by default), the device will report any power consumption changes of 20% or more compared to the last reading.

-  * 0 - Power consumption reporting disabled
-  * 1 - 100 = 1% - 100% Power consumption reporting enabled.
-New value is reported only when Wattage in real time changes by more than the percentage value set in this parameter compared to the previous Wattage reading, starting at 1% (the lowest value possible).

-NOTE: Power consumption needs to increase or decrease by at least 1 Watt to be reported, REGARDLESS of percentage set in this parameter.
+<p&gtChoose by how much power consumption needs to increase or decrease to be reported.
+Values correspond to percentages, so if 20 is set (by default), the device will report any power consumption changes of 20% or more compared to the last reading.</p&gt <ul&gt<li&gt0 - Power consumption reporting disabled</li&gt <li&gt1 - 100 = 1% - 100% Power consumption reporting enabled.
+New value is reported only when Wattage in real time changes by more than the percentage value set in this parameter compared to the previous Wattage reading, starting at 1% (the lowest value possible).</li&gt </ul&gt<p&gtNOTE: Power consumption needs to increase or decrease by at least 1 Watt to be reported, REGARDLESS of percentage set in this parameter.</p&gt <p&gtNOTE: When reporting Watts, module will automatically report also \[V\] (Voltage) and \[A\] (Amperes)</p&gt

-NOTE: When reporting Watts, module will automatically report also \[V\] (Voltage) and \[A\] (Amperes) Values in the range 0 to 100 may be set.
+Values in the range 0 to 100 may be set.

 The manufacturer defined default value is ```20```.